meows/racket/docs/terms.md

 ## Variable

-A container for a value saved behind a human-friendly name (or _atom_).
+A container for a value saved behind a human-friendly name or atom.

 ## Variable Assignment